webpolis/blackbird/README.md

 Blackbird Bitcoin Arbitrage is a C++ trading system that does automatic long/short arbitrage between Bitcoin exchanges.

 ### How It Works
 Bitcoin is still a new and inefficient market.
 Several Bitcoin exchanges exist around the world and the proposed prices (_bid_ and _ask_) can be briefly different from an exchange to another.
-The purpose of Blackbird is to automatically exploit these temporary price differences.
+The purpose of Blackbird is to automatically profit from these temporary price differences.

 Here is an example with real data.
 Blackbird analyzes the bid/ask information from two Bitcoin exchanges, Bitfinex and Bitstamp, every few seconds.
 At some point the spread between Bitfinex and Bitstamp prices is higher than an `ENTRY` threshold (first vertical line): an arbitrage opportunity exists and Blackbird buys Bitstamp and short sells Bitfinex.